-The pop-up menu, which can be accessed by right-clicking in the sequence window, contains the following commands, most of which are copied from the Edit, Search and Cleave main menu options and are explained in the following sections.
+The pop-up menu, which can be accessed by right clicking in the sequence window, contains the following commands, most of which are copied from the Edit, Search and Cleave main menu options and are explained in the following sections.

 '''

-Edit.

-Edit

-١

-Modify -Ala43-

-١

-Edit sequence

-Search for mass

 Edit cross-links

-Highlight motif

-Modify [followed by the residue pointed at by the
+Modify [followed by the residue pointed at by the mouse cursor]

-Search

-Underline

-mouse cursor]

-Automatic Digest

-Simple modification choice submenu, see
+Simple modification choice submenu, see chapter 3.6,

-MS/MS fragmentation

-chapter 3.6,

-Create Fragment Window

-Peptide info

 Search for mass,

-Fit window

 Highlight motif

-Stability/aggregation [TANGO]

 Digest mass search,

-Print

 Mass difference,

-Report

 Mass X-links,

-Help

 Local BLAST),

 Underline

 Underline range,

 Underline highlight,

 Clear underline,

 Clear highlighted underline) (Chapter 3.4),

 Automatic digest,

 Ms/ms fragmentation,

 Create fragment window,

+Peptide info (only enabled if part of the sequence is highlighted),

+Print

+Help.

 '''